 With a reverse mortgage (sometimes called a home equity conversion loan), homeowners of a certain age may use home equity for anything they need without selling their homes.
 The lender gives you money based on your home equity amount; you receive a one-time amount, a payment each month or a line of credit.
 Repayment isn't required until the borrower puts his home up for sale, moves (such as to a care facility) or passes away.
 You or representative of your estate is required to repay the reverse mortgage funds, interest , and finance charges at the time your house is sold, or you no longer live in it.

-Most reverse mortgages are offered to borrowers at least 62 years of age, have a low or zero balance owed against your home and use the house as your principal living place.
+Usually, reverse mortgages are available for borrowers at least sixty-two years of age, have a low or zero balance in a mortgage and use the property as your main residence.

 Do you have a question regarding a mortgage program?